Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 • Invisible loss of opportunity

-This case study shows how that failure occurs—and how it is corrected.
+This case study shows how that failure can occur—and how structured entity signals may improve interpretive consistency.

 The Problem: AI Misidentification